Article

 Whether for Christmas pre-lunch snacking or a Tuesday night catch up with mates — a knockout centrepiece smorgasbord is worth the effort.
 Here’s your guide to building it…

-Step 1 — Cheese
+Step 1 — Vegan Cheese

 These days, plant-based cheeses are their own artisanal category, with lots of people opting for them purely for their spot-on creamy textures and sensational depth of flavours.
 (Add live cultures to any nut-based cream and, surprise surprise, magic happens!)
 It’s simply a bonus that they’re often made from nutritious foods like cashews, macadamias, almonds, soy beans, and coconut.